Starttoaster/trivy-operator-explorer/README.md

 This is a web explorer that scrapes the data exported by the [Trivy Operator for Kubernetes.](https://github.com/aquasecurity/trivy-operator) This image runs as a single binary in a distroless container image, which means it's an extremely small footprint on your cluster too.

-The Trivy Operator exports a LOT of metrics about vulnerabilities in a kubernetes cluster; so many that some may consider not storing all of that in Prometheus at all.
-Because of this, instead of querying Prometheus, this explorer scrapes the operator's metrics exporter itself and parses it for dashboarding.

-Note that this only reports image vulnerabilities for the time being.
-The Trivy Operator exports many other metrics, including reporting on potentially insecure Roles or ClusterRoles, which will be added to this explorer over time.

 ## Preview

 ![Cluster dashboard](content/index.png)